Deepshikha1004/DeepRepo1/RFP.md

 ---

 We look forward to working with a committed vendor who values performance, security, and customer satisfaction.
 Thank you for your interest in supporting TechNova Solutions' wireless infrastructure initiative.

+Wishing you all the best,

+**Technovasolutions CEO**